Skip to navigation Skip to content

 • at the end of the actual period (if the duration of the activity is less than one year) for the approved bulk funding

-The acquittal report lists all documentation the education provider must attach.
+The acquittal report lists all documentation the institution must attach.

-Has the education provider lodged an end of year bulk funding acquittal report?
+Has the institution lodged an end of year bulk funding acquittal report?

 No further Away from Base funding is available until the funding has been acquitted.
-In addition, any unsubstantiated expenditure within one month of the date of the letter issue, will be considered an overpayment requiring repayment
+Any advance funding not acquitted within 28 days from the date the request for information is sent will be considered an overpayment.

 In Customer First, create a manual review on the Review Registration (RVR) screen and complete the fields as follows: